LilaElefnatTippfehler/LD-Light/README.md

 To work with the programm these trigger words have to publish Events in the cloud in this form:

-Event Name     Data
+Event Name:

-finalColor0    color     //the 0 after finalColor is the Identifier that the color comes from Google Assistant
+finalColor0 *The 0 is for identification of the google Assistent*

-//Instead of color use the supported colors in English or German as trigger words in IFTTT
+Data:

+color *here should be the word you said to the google Assistent*

+Event Name:

+Google

+Data:

-Google         Reset     //Resets all devices
+Reset *Resets all devices*

-Google         TurnOffx  //Turns off device x
+TurnOffx *Turns off device x"